kieranvs/game-of-life/README.md

 ## Usage
 1. Implement the calculation of the Game of Life in `solver.hpp`.
+	1. There are different API versions available.
+See below for details.
 1. Run life-gui to see your implementation in action
 	1. Configure the grid size by modifying `constexpr int dim = 258;` in main-gui.cpp
 	1. Configure the starting pattern by modifying `place_glider(dim, 10, 250, buf_current);` in main-gui.cpp